isometrics/aureole/README.md

 ### Running

 **Backend**:
-Listens on localhost:4995.
-You can start it up by doing `cd backend` and then `docker compose up --build --scale celery=10`
+You can start it up by doing `cd backend` and then `docker compose up --build --scale celery=10` The application will listen on localhost:4995.
+It will be mostly called by Next.JS frontend.

 **Frontend**:
 The Frontend is a Next.js Application.
 You can start it up by doing `cd frontend` and then `npm install && npm run dev`